tqdm/tqdm/README.md

         if unset, removes all traces of the progressbar upon termination of iteration [default: False].
     ncols  : int, optional
         The width of the entire output message.
-If sepcified, dynamically resizes the progress meter [default: None].
-The fallback meter width is 10.
+If specified, dynamically resizes the progress meter to stay within this bound [default: None].
+        The fallback meter width is 10 for the progress bar + no limit for the iterations counter and statistics.
     mininterval  : float, optional
         Minimum progress update interval, in seconds [default: 0.1]. miniters  : int, optional
-        Minimum progress update interval, in iterations [default: None]. ascii  : bool, optional
+        Minimum progress update interval, in iterations [default: None]. unit  : str, optional
+        String that will be used to define the unit of each iteration.
+        [default: "it"]
+    unit_scale  : str, optional
+        If set, the number of iterations will be reduced/scaled automatically and a metric prefix following the International System of Units standard will be added (kilo, mega, etc.).
+    ascii  : bool, optional
         If not set, use unicode (▏▎▋█ █) to fill the meter [default: False].
 The fallback is to use ASCII characters (1-9 #).